 Monitoring and Analysis

-Water quality and stormwater monitoring provides valuable information on the health of lakes, rivers & creeks in Minneapolis.
-It helps to identify problems and is used to measure the effectiveness of efforts to minimize pollution.
-Primary targets for monitoring include City lakes, creeks, wetlands, as well as stormwater runoff.
+Water quality and stormwater monitoring provides valuable information on the health of the Mississippi River and lakes, creeks and wetlands of Minneapolis, helping to identify problems and measure the effectiveness of efforts to minimize pollution.

-The Minneapolis Park and Recreation Board (MPRB) performs and documents extensive water quality monitoring and data collection as part of efforts to protect and care for the 13 lakes, three creeks and one river in Minneapolis.
+The Minneapolis Park and Recreation Board (MPRB) performs and documents extensive water quality monitoring and data collection as part of efforts to protect and care for the 13 lakes, three creeks and the Mississippi River in Minneapolis.

-The Annual Water Resources Report is a comprehensive technical reference of water quality information for the citizens of Minneapolis.
-Electronic copies of the reports are available on the MPRB website.
-Hard copies of these reports are also available for check out at Minneapolis public libraries.
+The Annual Water Resources Report is a comprehensive technical reference of water quality information.
+The report is available on the MPRB website as well as at Minneapolis public libraries.

 Lake Water Quality Monitoring Program

-The Minneapolis Lake Water Quality Monitoring Program began in 1991 as part of a study for the Chain of Lakes Clean Water Partnership, including Brownie, Calhoun, Cedar, Harriet and Isles.
-The monitoring program was expanded in 1992 to include Diamond, Hiawatha, Loring, Nokomis, Powderhorn, Webber and Wirth.
-Spring Lake was added in 1993.
+The Minneapolis Lake Water Quality Monitoring Program began in 1991 as part of a study for the Chain of Lakes Clean Water Partnership, including Brownie, Bde Maka Ska, Cedar, Harriet and Isles, Diamond, Hiawatha, Loring, Nokomis, Powderhorn, Webber, Wirth and Spring Lakes.

-Minneapolis public beach water is monitored weekly throughout the summer, and is checked for bacteria that can be an indication of health risks for swimmers.
-Samples are collected and analyzed for indicator bacteria to determine if a health risk may be present for swimmers.
-If high bacteria levels are present, MPRB will close the beach until the water is safe for swimmers.
+Water from public beaches is monitored weekly and checked for bacteria throughout the summer, as high bacteria levels can pose a health risk for swimmers.
+If high bacteria levels are present in the water samples from a public beach, MPRB may close the beach until the water is safe for swimming.

 Best Management Practices (BMP) Monitoring

 Public Works and MPRB began monitoring grit chambers in 1998, developing goals that include:

 - Measure effectiveness for specific units and applications

 - Determine optimal cleaning schedules (If the chamber is full, the device will stop working, possibly resulting in material washing out of the grit chamber)